-Kyle Lowry was pushed by Warriors investor Mark Stevens
+NBA bans, fines Warriors investor who pushed Kyle Lowry

 In Game 3 of the NBA Finals on Wednesday, Toronto Raptors point guard Kyle Lowry was pushed by a man sitting in the front row at Oracle Arena in Oakland, California.

-It turns out the "fan" is Golden State Warriors investor Mark Stevens -- and he won't be attending any more games in this series.
+It turns out the "fan" is Golden State Warriors investor Mark Stevens.
+He won't be attending any games for a year and he'll be writing a check for $500,000 to cover a fine announced by the team and the league.

+On Thursday, the NBA also announced it was banning Stevens from attending any team activities through the end of next season's playoffs.

+Earlier an NBA spokesman said team representatives are held to the highest possible standard.

 Lowry, going after a loose ball, jumped into the stands.
 Stevens, whom Lowry didn't land on, shoved him.
 Lowry called for security, and Stevens was escorted out.

+The NBA said Stevens also directed obscene comments at Lowry, whose team led by 10 points at the time, earlier in the fourth quarter.
+The Raptors went on to win 123-109 have a 2-1 series lead.

-On Thursday, the Warriors released a statement on Stevens.
+The Warriors released a statement on Stevens earlier Thursday.

 "Mr. Stevens' behavior last night did not reflect the high standards that we hope to exemplify as an organization," the statement said.
 "We're extremely disappointed in his actions and, along with Mr. Stevens, offer our sincere apology to Kyle Lowry and the Toronto Raptors organization for this unfortunate misconduct.
-There is no place for such interaction between fans -- or anyone -- and players at an NBA game.
+There is no place for such interaction between fans -- or anyone -- and players at an NBA game."

-"Mr. Stevens will not be in attendance at any of the remaining games of the 2019 NBA Finals."

 Stevens is listed in the Warriors media guide as one of the organization's executive board members.
 It's not immediately known how much of a stake Stevens has in the team.

+Earlier Thursday, the NBA Players Association said it will be closely monitoring the Warriors and the league's investigation into the situation, NBPA executive director Michele Roberts said in a statement.

+"The NBPA has previously expressed its support of a 'zero-tolerance' policy with respect to verbal and/or physical assaults perpetrated against players," Roberts said.
+"Stevens' status as a member of the ownership group does not alter that view."

-Los Angeles Lakers star LeBron James weighed in on Thursday, saying that what Stevens did was "so uncalled for."
+Los Angeles Lakers star LeBron James also weighed in on Thursday, saying that what Stevens did was "so uncalled for."

 "He knew the rules more than just the average person sitting watching the game courtside so for (that's) something needs to be done ASAP!"
 James said in an Instagram post.
 "A swift action for his actions."